walterfan/kata-go/README.md

 As a professional programmer, I hope to practice some routines that can be often used in work, such as some small routines for file modification, image cutting, and network sending and receiving, so I will organize and collect some routines here.

+## Kata

+1. [cron-service.go](./kata/cron): demostration of how to implement cron job
+1. [encoding_tool](./kata/encoding_tool): demostrate how to implement encoding command line tool by cobra library
+1. [ds_web_console](./kata/ds_web_console/): demostrate how to call deep seek api and provide a web console by gin library
+1. [ata-auth](./kata/kata-auth/): demostrate how to implement a simple auth system by casbin
+1. [list_files.go](./kata/kata-files/list_files.go): demostrate how to list files in a directory
+1. [links.go](./kata/kata-http/links.go): demostrate how to use http client to get links from a web page
+1. [llm-agent-go](./kata/llm-agent-go/): demostrate how to implement a simple llm agent by gin and vue.js
+1. [prompt_service](./kata/prompt_service): demostrate how to implement a simple prompt management service by gin and gorm with sqlite db
+2. [prompt_service_v2](./kata/prompt_service_v2): add login and metrics endpoint for prompt management service
+3. [service-monitor](./kata/service_monitor): demostrate how to monitor a backend service with prometheus exportor
+4. [simple-ai-agent](./kata/simple-ai-agent): demostrate how to use function calling and tools of openai
+5. [unix_socket](./kata/unix_socket): demostrate how to use unix socket to communicate with backend service

 ## Cheat sheet of golang

 * [Go cheatsheet 1](go-cheat-sheet.md)